 A fan club for Clyde Burke, one of the vocalists in Sammy Kaye's band, is being started.
-All those interested are asked to write to Dorrie Enid Cestare, President, 314 Clinton Avenue, Brooklyn, New York.
+All those interested are asked to write to Dorrie Enid Cestare, President, 314 Clinton Avenue Brooklyn New York terested are asked to write to Dorrie Enid Cestare, President, 314 Clinton Avenue, Brooklyn, New York.